 Autolus Therapeutics plc is a public limited company under the laws of England and Wales, originally incorporated under the laws of England and Wales in February 2018 as a private limited company called Autolus Therapeutics Limited.
 Autolus Limited was originally incorporated under the laws of England and Wales in July 2014.
 Pursuant to the terms of our corporate reorganisation, the shareholders of Autolus Limited exchanged each of the shares held by them in Autolus Limited for the same number and class of newly issued shares of Autolus Therapeutics Limited and, as a result, Autolus Limited became a wholly owned subsidiary of Autolus Therapeutics Limited.
 On 18 June 2018, Autolus Therapeutics Limited re-registered as a public limited company and was renamed Autolus Therapeutics plc.
-On 22 June 2018, our outstanding preferred and ordinary shares were converted into a single class of ordinary shares and various classes of deferred shares, and we completed our initial public offering of American Depositary Shares ("ADS"), each representing one of our ordinary shares, on NASDAQ.
+On 22 June 2018, our outstanding preferred and ordinary shares were converted into a single class of ordinary shares and various classes of deferred shares, and we completed our initial public offering of American Depositary Shares ("ADS'"), each representing one of our ordinary shares, on NASDAQ.

-On 25 April 2019, the Company changed its accounting reference date from 30 September to 31 December, thereby extending the reporting period by 3 months.
-Due to this change in financial year end during the period, this Annual Report, which is the first following this change, covers a 15-month period beginning on 1 October 2018 and ending on 31 December 2019.
+On 25 April 2019, the Company changed its accounting reference date from 30 September to 31 December, thereby extending the reporting period by three months.
+Due to this change in the prior financial reporting period, this Annual Report and Accounts covers a 12-month period beginning on 1 January 2020 and ending on 31 December 2020, with a comparative period of 15 months, beginning on 1 October 2018 and ending on 31 December 2019.

-The Company is not and has not been listed or had any securities listed in the U.K. or European Union.
-To meet US reporting requirements, the Group, is required to file periodic reports, including an annual report on Form 20-F ("20-F") with the SEC.
+The Company is not and has not been listed or had any securities listed in the U.K. or the European Union.
+To meet US reporting requirements, the Group is required to file periodic reports, including an annual report on Form 20-F ("20-F") with the United States Securities and Exchange Commission ("SEC").
 The financial statements included in the 20-F are prepared in accordance with accounting principles generally accepted in the United States ("US GAAP").
 These US GAAP financial statements have a reporting currency of U.S. Dollars.

 To meet United Kingdom ("UK") statutory reporting requirements, the Company is required to file this Annual Report and Accounts with Companies House in the UK.
-The financial statements, which are included in this Annual Report and Accounts, are prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") using the functional currency of Pounds Sterling.
-Due to the fact that much of the information required for the 20-F, which is filed with the SEC, and Annual Report and Accounts are the same, where the requirements of the Strategic Report and the Directors' Report in accordance with the Companies Act have been met in the 20-F, details of this have been provided in tables and referenced to the 20-F accordingly.
+The financial statements, which are included in this Annual Report and Accounts, are prepared in accordance with frozen EU-adopted International Financial Reporting Standards ("IFRS") using the functional currency of Pounds sterling.
+Due to the fact that much of the information required for the 20-F, which is filed with the SEC, and Annual Report and Accounts are the same, where the requirements of the Strategic Report and the Directors' Report in accordance with the Companies Act have been met in the 20-F, details of this have been provided in table below and referenced to the 20-F accordingly.
 Additional requirements which are not met by the 20-F have been disclosed separately in each of the sections of this Annual Report and Accounts.
-The 20-F, which includes a full set of financial statements for the transition period of 1 October 2018 to 31 December 2018 and the period of 1 January 2019 to 31 December 2019, was filed with the SEC on 3 March 2020 and is included in Appendix 1.
+The prior year's 20-F, which includes a full set of financial statements for the comparative period of 1 October 2018 to 31 December 2019, was filed with the SEC on 4 March 2020.
+The current year 20-F, which included a full set of financial statements for the 12 months ending 31 December 2020, was filed with the SEC on 4 March 2021 and is included in Appendix 1.